digimead/sbt-dependency-manager/README.md

     },
 ````

-More about module filters look at [SBT Wiki](https://github.com/harrah/xsbt/wiki/Update-Report)
+For more about module filters look at [SBT Wiki](https://github.com/harrah/xsbt/wiki/Update-Report)

 ### Align project dependencies ###